Invited by Graduate School, Shanghai Normal University, China

 Opening reception of the exhibition

 The students were wandering in the fog.
-But their hard work in the class, they achieved the way to the top.
+But their hard work in class enabled them to achieve the top.
 I am so proud to have these bright students, and I hope the best for their future.
 Thank you.